 And I don’t get the gist of your letter

-McCartney’s gruff delivery clearly found favour with Screamin’ Jay Hawkins, who recorded Monkberry Moon Delight for his 1979 album Screamin’ The Blues.
-McCartney used Hawkins’ version in his pre-concert tape before his 1993 concerts.
+McCartney’s gruff delivery was influenced by Screamin’ Jay Hawkins, who recorded his own version of the song for his 1979 album Screamin’ The Blues.
+McCartney used Hawkins’ version in his pre-concert tape on his 1993 tour.

 There are so many artists that influence anything I do.
 ‘Three Legs’ would have been influenced by blues artists, and ‘Smile Away’ would have been influenced by people like Jerry Lee Lewis.
 The vocals are always influenced by someone, that’s just the way it is, but Screamin’ Jay Hawkins definitely on ‘Monkberry Moon Delight’.
 I mean, when we first heard that record ‘I Put A Spell On You’, we couldn’t believe it, because he starts off relatively sane and then he totally just loses it!
 You can imagine us young kids hearing that and thinking it was fantastic.

 McCartney began recording ‘Monkberry Moon Delight’ on 3 November 1970 at Columbia Studios in New York City.
 The initial takes had McCartney on piano and guide vocals, and Hugh McCracken on electric guitar.